cdktf/cdktf-provider-google/docs/pubsubSubscription.python.md

 When true, use the topic's schema as the columns to write to in BigQuery, if it exists.

+Only one of use_topic_schema and use_table_schema can be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.13.0/docs/resources/pubsub_subscription#use_topic_schema PubsubSubscription#use_topic_schema}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.14.0/docs/resources/pubsub_subscription#use_topic_schema PubsubSubscription#use_topic_schema}

 ---